cylc/cylc-admin/docs/proposal-spawn-on-d.md

 So: keep finished conditionally-triggered tasks in the pool until
 - all of their upstream tasks have *finished*
+    CHECK EXISTENCE of downstream?
 - all active tasks have moved on to future cycle points?

-(Same as for housekeeping partially satisfied waiting tasks, above)
+(Same as for housekeeping partially satisfied waiting tasks, above?)

 (restrict to conditional prerequisites, or make it universal for convenience?)

 (If cycle point based housekeeping is not valid in general we could cache the infor for some arbitrary period, and query the DB if it is not in the cache?)

+What about multiple prereqs, include normal and conditional in same task?

 ### Finished task removal and scheduler shutdown